Note: This is an edited transcription of a podcast recording

 As you can see, UARS can potentially explain many symptoms.
 Typically, these patients see multiple doctors for various complaints without ever finding complete relief.
 In the end, some even lose faith in Western or allopathic medicine and look elsewhere in alternative or complimentary forms of treatment.
 UARS is a treatable condition.
 The first step is a thorough evaluation by someone who knows what to look for.

-If you want more information about UARS, as well as a more complete picture of why we have so much of these problems and what we can do about it, go to sleepinterrupted.com to take a look at my newly released book, which describes everything in much more detail.
+If you want more information about UARS, as well as a more complete picture of why we have so much of these problems and what we can do about it, go to Amazon.com to take a look at my book, Sleep Interrupted, which describes everything in much more detail.

 That’s it for tonight’s podcast.
 For more information, please visit doctorstevenpark.com.
 You can sign up for my email updates and newsletters as well at this address.